Broccode/acci_eaf/.ai/prd.md

   - Long-term strategy for Event Schema Evolution (suggestion needed for V1?).
   - Framework support for idempotent Event Handlers?
 - **ISO/SOC2:** Which specific controls require *direct* support through framework features in *future* versions to significantly ease product certification?
 - **Plugins:** Exact interaction with Tenancy, Licensing, and RBAC?
-How are MikroORM entities from plugins reliably discovered and migrations managed?
+How are MikroORM entities from plugins reliably discovered and migrations managed/executed (esp. in offline setup)?
 - **Technology Choices:**
   - Concrete choice of RBAC library (`casl` recommended)? -> ADR required.
   - Concrete choice of SBOM tool and format? -> ADR required.
+- **Deployment:** Exact structure and content of setup/update scripts in the tarball?
+Backup/restore strategy for Docker volumes?
 - **Assumption:** The EAF provides backend APIs/logic for Tenant RBAC admin; the UI is application-specific.
 - **Assumption:** V1 focuses on the foundation; advanced enterprise features will follow iteratively according to the roadmap.
 - **Assumption:** RLS implementation uses a `tenant_id` column in relevant tables and is enforced via MikroORM Filters.
 - **Assumption:** MikroORM Entity Discovery is configured via glob patterns.
+- **Assumption:** The primary deployment method for customers is an offline tarball for VMs with Docker Compose.

 ## Glossary